hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 name: tfe-workstation-setup-0
 Terraform Workstation Requirements
 -------------------------
+<br><br>

-<br><br>In order to proceed you'll need a Terraform workstation and valid AWS account credentials.
-You will also need a free [github.com](https://github.com) account, and have both `git` and `terraform` installed on your workstation.
+In order to proceed you'll need a Terraform workstation and valid AWS account credentials.
+You will also need a free [github.com](https://github.com) account.
+The workstation should also have `git`, `terraform`, and `vault` (client) installed.

+You have two options:

-**Option 1:** Use a cloud-based workstation.
-Your instructor will provide you with SSH credentials for the machine.
-If you're running Windows, you'll need to install [PuTTY](https://www.putty.org).
+**Option 1:** Use a cloud-based workstation provided by your instructor.
+Your instructor will provide you with SSH credentials for the machine with all of the pre-requisites installed.
+This is the recommended option.

-**Option 2:** Bring your own AWS account and use the [AWS CLI](https://aws.amazon.com/cli/) or the [AWS Shell](https://github.com/awslabs/aws-shell).
+**Option 2:** If you want to bring your own machine, you'll want the [AWS CLI](https://aws.amazon.com/cli/) or the [AWS Shell](https://github.com/awslabs/aws-shell) installed.
+Make sure you have [`terraform`](https://learn.hashicorp.com/terraform/getting-started/install.html) and [`vault`](https://www.vaultproject.io/docs/install/) installed as well.
+If you're running Windows, you'll also need [PuTTY](https://www.putty.org).

-# TODO: Install Terraform and Vault on the machine you intend to use.

 ???
 **Today we'll be using cloud-based workstations that have all the software you need pre-installed.
 There are no firewalls, no ticketing systems and no blockers in the lab environment.
 It is your own personal Terraform playground.
 All the skills you learn here today can be applied to your own Terraform Cloud or Enterprise account as well.
 All the exercises will be done in our Azure training account.
 Please be kind to our training account, no bittorrent or crypto mining please.**